 Before I ran my final crowdfunding campaign, a sales agent took my film on.
 Our contract was only for six months but this road led me literally nowhere.

 I ran another IndieGoGo campaign to raise funding for charities working on the ground with the trafficking victims; those charities are often underfunded and in need a lot of financing.
 That didn’t go my way either.
 I barely made enough to cover the campaign costs.
 Then I decided to put “Anna & Modern Day Slavery” on YouTube.
 I was so exhausted coming up with ideas, giving my 110%, and hitting the wall that it was the only thing I had any energy left to do.

 What I’m trying to tell you, my lovely fellow filmmakers is that you need people in your corner.
 You need a team that can take over some of the tasks from your shoulders.
 It is easy to become overwhelmed and burnt out in the process of trying to do something useful.

 If you had an indie film and you didn’t get to any festivals, what then?
-This is where creative distribution and building your fanbase who will support you if/when you decide to self-distribute comes in (you can access my e-book on original distribution through Indie Film School program).
+This is where creative distribution and building your fanbase who will support you if/when you decide to self-distribute comes in.

 Don’t make the same mistakes I did; get help and support and if you don’t have enough funding, focus on making short films and working on your craft.
 This way you’ll be able to continually grow and expand your fanbase.